phu-ngo/rtd-demo/docs/source/index.rst

 :layout: landing
 :description:

-Endpoint Engineering
+MDM Engineering
 =======

 .. rst-class:: lead

-    Welcome to **Endpoint Engineering**, an open-source documentation hub dedicated to empowering the Endpoint Engineering community.
+    Welcome to **MDM Engineering**, an open-source documentation hub dedicated to empowering the MDM Engineering community.
 Our mission is to provide real-world solutions, step-by-step guides, and actionable insights for IT professionals managing modern devices.

 Whether you're configuring profiles for a small team or deploying policies at scale, this site is your go-to resource for mastering device management with confidence.